-1. Confer with Your Former Partner Before You Tell the Kids About the Divorce.
+1. Confer with Your Former Partner Before You Tell the Kids About the Divorce

-2. If at All Possible, Both Parents Should be Present When Telling the KidsThis sends an important message to your kids that youre both capable of working together for their benefit.
+2. If at All Possible, Both Parents Should be Present When Telling the KidsThis sends an important message to your kids that you’re both capable of working together for their benefit.
 In addition, you'll want to tell all of the children at one time.
-Its important that each child hear this news directly from mom and dad; not from the sibling who heard it first.
+It’s important that each child hear this news directly from mom and dad; not from the sibling who heard it first.
 If your kids are different ages, plan to share the basic information at the initial gathering, and follow-up with the older children during a separate conversation.

 3. Remain Calm and Avoid BlamingThe manner in which you present this news to your kids will, in large part, affect the degree of their anxiety and whether they anticipate a positive outcome for themselves.
 If the meeting becomes a screaming match, your kids will be far more unsettled about what is happening.
-Instead, avoid the tendency to assign blame or say whose fault this is.
-To the extent that you can, try to incorporate the word we when youre explaining the decisions that have been made.
+Instead, avoid the tendency to assign blame or say whose “fault” this is.
+To the extent that you can, try to incorporate the word “we” when you’re explaining the decisions that have been made.

 4. Provide a General Reason for What is HappeningIt is not important, or even appropriate, that you provide specific details about why you are planning a divorce.
 However, your kids will want to know why this is happening.
 Older children will recognize that this is a huge life change, and they will weigh that change against the reason you give them.
-So while you dont want to share details of a personal nature, be prepared to give some type of general explanation.
+So while you don’t want to share details of a personal nature, be prepared to give some type of general explanation.

-Your kids will want to know where theyre going to live, with whom, and what about their lives is going to change.
-You can help your children to be prepared for these changes by being honest about what you know, and what you dont know.
+Your kids will want to know where they’re going to live, with whom, and what about their lives is going to change.
+You can help your children to be prepared for these changes by being honest about what you know and what you don’t know.

 6. Provide Specific Details About the Parent Who is Leaving the HomeThe more you can tell your kids about where the departing parent will be living and when they will be seeing him or her, the better.
-Theyll need to know, right away, that they will be able to maintain a quality relationship with this parent, even though they wont be living under the same roof.
+They’ll need to know, right away, that they will be able to maintain a quality relationship with this parent, even though they won’t be living under the same roof.

 7. Reassure the Children of Your Unconditional LoveYour children will need lots of reassurance that the divorce is not their fault.
-Specifically tell them that nothing they did could have caused - nor prevented - what is happening.
-In addition, make sure both parents collectively and individually convey thier unconditional love through words and actions.
+Specifically tell them that nothing they did could have caused -- nor prevented -- what is happening.
+In addition, make sure both parents collectively and individually convey their unconditional love through words and actions.
 Avoid making long-range promises about an uncertain future.
 Instead, stick with the assurances you can make for the present time and be generous in sharing your hugs and affection.

 What you’re telling them may be completely unexpected, and will most assuredly change their lives.
-Try to be as understanding of no reaction which is a reaction as you would be if the children were in tears or extremely angry.
+Try to be as understanding of no reaction -- which is a reaction -- as you would be if the children were in tears or extremely angry.
 Your children may not know how to express their intense emotions appropriately, and it may be some time before they can articulate their feelings.